Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: COST-AWARE GENERALIZED -INVESTING

 \begin{lemma} The cost-aware ERO decision rule ensures that $\alpha$-wealth, $W_\alpha(j)$, is martingale with respect to $\{R_1,\dots, R_{j-1}\}$. \end{lemma} \begin{proof} Constraint~\eqref{eqn:opt2-indifference} sets $\alpha$-wealth to be martingale by definition. \end{proof} Constraint~\eqref{eqn:opt2-indifference} sets the expected change in $\alpha$-wealth equal to zero.
 This enforces that $W_{\alpha}(j)$ is martingale.
 Allowing $W_{\alpha}(j)$ to be submartingale, as per Theorem \ref{theorem:long-term-alpha-wealth-scenario1}, can lead to a situation where hypotheses are tested at high $\alpha$-levels due to the accumulated $W_\alpha$ from previous rejections.
 This is referred to as piggybacking in the literature when such accumulated wealth leads to poor decisions \citep{ramdas2017online}.
 On the other hand, allowing $W_\alpha(j)$ to be supermartingale, as per Theorem \ref{theorem:long-term-alpha-wealth-scenario2}, causes the testing to end, and is referred to as $\alpha$-death in the literature.
 Using a game-theoretic formulation allows us to propose an expected-reward optimal procedure which considers preventing $\alpha$-death and piggy-backing.

 Constraint~\eqref{eqn:opt2-indifference} only controls the \emph{expected} increment in $W_{\alpha}$.
 It is well known that martingale-based strategies can suffer from what is known as \emph{gambler's ruin}.
 Since no bounds are set on the worst case scenario, which in this case is when $R_j = 0$, it is possible that we could set $\varphi_j = W_{\alpha}(j-1)$, and suffer $\alpha$-death.
 This occurs, for example, when $q_j$ is close to $0$, and $\mu_A$ and $\sigma_j$ allow for $\rho_j \to 1$.
 In such a case, a rejection is almost certain, and in turn, so is receiving the reward $\psi_j$.
 Recall that we restrict ourselves to an ERO solution, and thus, we can interpret constraint~\eqref{eqn:opt2-indifference}, without the factor $a$, as setting $\varphi_j$ to the expected reward - the quantity that we are maximizing.
 In order to keep $W_{\alpha}$ martingale, this almost guaranteed upside must be counteracted by a devastating downside.
-In order to avoid $\alpha$-death, we add a factor which limits the maximal bet.
-Following the relative scheme chosen in \citep{aharoni2014generalized}, we set this factor to be $0.1$.
+In order to avoid $\alpha$-death, we add a factor which limits the maximal bet, preventing the investigator from \emph{betting the farm}.
+In simulation studies, we found that setting $a = 0.025$ gave good results.
+We require $\rho_j \geq 0.9$ when $n$ is not constrained.